Lou Sullivan: Transition and adulthood

 In 1986, Sullivan obtained genital reconstruction surgery.
 He was diagnosed as HIV positive shortly after his surgery, and told he only had 10 months to live.
+Sullivan was the first known case of a trans man developing AIDS.
 It is likely that Sullivan was HIV- infected in 1980, just after his chest surgery.
 He wrote, "I took a certain pleasure in informing the gender clinic that even though their program told me I could not live as a Gay man, it looks like I'm going to die like one."
 Sullivan died of AIDS-related complications on March 2, 1991.